polylogyx/platform-docs/11_Responses/Readme.md

    ![response_menu](../images/response_menu.png)
 3. Click Add Response.
 The Send Response to Agent page is displayed.
-   On thid page, you can delete a file, terminate a process, or isolate an endpoint from the network.
+   On this page, you can delete a file, terminate a process, isolate an endpoint from the network or execute a script.

    1. To delete a file, set the Target value to file, specify the full file name in the input text box, with the optional MD5 hash of the file, and the target endpoint.